 Experience the beauty and grandeur of the Ecuadorean Andes on horseback.
-Each morning brings new experiences and a chance to contemplate the beauty of the mountains and valleys.
-Friendly Chagras, Ecuadorean cowboys (horsemen of the Andes), usually pause from their work to greet you, to exchange news, or even to offer a drink as they wish you luck on your travels.
-This trail incorporates rides by Corazon, Illinizas and Quilotoa volcanoes.
+Friendly Chagras, Ecuadorean cowboys, usually pause from their work to greet you, exchange news, and even offer a drink as they wish riders luck on their travels.
+This trail incorporates rides past the Corazon, Illinizas and Quilotoa volcanoes.

-There are two intineraries for Volcano trails; The Avenue of Volcanoes Trail 9 day programme & The Cotopaxi Volcano and Haciendas Ride 8 day programme.
+There are two itineraries for Volcano trails; The Avenue of Volcanoes Trail 9-day programme and the Cotopaxi Volcano and Haciendas Ride 8-day programme.
 See the sample itinerary for more information.

-You start in the verdant valley of Machachi, to the south of Quito.
+Start in the verdant valley of Machachi, to the south of Quito.
 Surrounded by eleven volcanoes, this region is often referred to as "The Volcano Avenue".
-The only form of transportation during your trek will be your horse.
-Our ride includes visits to several different haciendas and hostels, one of which is situated next to the Quilotoa crater lake.
+The only form of transportation during the trek is by horse.
+The ride includes visits to several different haciendas and hostels, one of which is situated next to the Quilotoa crater lake.

 One of the top 15 'World's Greatest Horse Treks' as compiled by CNN International